Former Rising NBA Star Darius Miles Reportedly Bankrupt

 In addition to his Belleville home, he listed 12 other properties he owns, all in East St. Louis.
 He has a Deutsche Bank account with $49,000 and his son’s college fund with $84,900.
 He also listed ownership of various collectibles with unknown value, including trophies and signed jerseys, and jewelry.

 I always shake my head at these reports that try to show how players lose their riches.
-Look at his NBA contracts -approx. $62 million with 9 coming from the Blazers in 2010 – and let’s say half went to Uncle Sam, his agent and/or manager(s), a lawyer and a horrible financial adviser.
-He still made about $30 million in 10 years or what most beyond lucky people would consider winning the lottery 3 times a year for a decade.
+Look at his NBA contracts — approx. $62 million with 9 coming from the Blazers in 2010 — and let’s say half went to Uncle Sam, his agent and/or manager(s), a lawyer and a horrible financial adviser.
+He still made about $30 million over 10 years or what most beyond lucky people would consider winning the lottery three times a year for a decade.
 Where did that money go?
+And don’t say too many cars, homes and other assets that can be liquidated and probably didn’t even equal one year of his salary.